 If there appears to be dryness, the submandibular, sublingual, and parotid glands should be palpated while observing the ductal openings for saliva flow.
 The openings are at the base of the tongue anteriorly for the submandibular and sublingual glands and on the middle of the inside of the cheek for the parotid glands.
 Drying the duct openings with a gauze square before palpation aids observation.
 If a graduated container is available, the patient can expectorate once to empty the mouth and then expectorate all saliva into the container.
 Normal production is 0.3 to 0.4 mL/min.
 Significant xerostomia is 0.1 mL/min.

-Dental caries may be sought at the margins of restorations or in unusual places (eg, at the gum line, incisal edges, or cusp tips of the teeth).
+Dental caries may be observed at the margins of restorations or in unusual places (eg, at the gum line, incisal edges, or cusp tips of the teeth).

 A common manifestation of C. albicans infection is areas of erythema and atrophy (eg, loss of papillae on the dorsum of the tongue).
 Less common is the better-known white, cheesy curd that bleeds when wiped off.